signedav/marp-talk-about-interlis/iliuniverse.md

 <!-- Keywords to enforce or prevent specialization -->

 ---
-## What are catalogue
+## What are catalogues?

-Catalogues are kind of data.

 Catalogues are external codelists that can be used like `Enumerations` but less static.
+Catalogues are data but "belong" to the data model.

 <!-- You can use the "old" model but update your catalogue. -->